Lesson series

 Elizabeth Leiba

-Elizabeth Leiba is a published writer, who holds a Bachelor of Science from the University of Florida in Gainesville, FL where she majored in journalism with a minor in education.
-She also holds a Master of Business Administration with a focus in Global Management from the University of Phoenix and pursued Interdisciplinary Studies at Western New Mexico University.
+Elizabeth Leiba is a published writer, with a Bachelor of Science in journalism from the University of Florida.
+She also holds a MBA from the University of Phoenix, and a Master's degree in English from Western New Mexico University, in Silver City, New Mexico.

-Over the past decade Elizabeth has worked as an English Professor both face to face and online for various public and private college and universities.
-Most recently, she has worked as an instructional designer for City College, where she develops and deploys online classes for almost 1,000 students across seven campuses in Florida.
-Elizabeth’s newest adventure has been serving as a co-host on the successful higher education podcast The EdUp Experience.
+Over the past fifteen years Elizabeth has worked as an English Professor both face to face and online for various public and private college and universities.
+Most recently, she has worked as the Director of Instructional Design & Innovation for Center Education Group.

 Elizabeth Leiba - Course Author